-Description: Replacement of Leaf Machine, number 91 utilized by Cemetery, Parks, Forestry and DPW for leaf pick up.
+Description: Replacement of Leaf Machine, number 91 utilized by Cemetery, Parks, Forestry and DPW equipment.

 Justification: Replacement due to life of equipment, purchased in 1999.
-Replacement will be with like equipment.
+Replacement will be with like and forestry.

 Project Number: 2021-MVP1 Replacement No. 75 (Mower)